-Spawn gains a plethora of mix-ups with the Raising Hell, Hell Chain or Lethal Leetha Stance abilities equipped.
+Spawn gains a plethora of mix-ups with the Raising Hell, Hell Chain and/or Lethal Leetha Stance abilities equipped.
 All of these consist of low attacks or command grabs that can be used as a mix-up with Spawn’s +, string.
-Normally, it’s best to block high to prevent from being launched by the overhead, however with proper defense, all of these mix-ups can be avoided.
-In order to defend against these mix-ups, you must fuzzy guard after blocking the 1st hit of Spawn’s +,.
+Normally, it’s best to block high to prevent from being launched by the overhead, however with proper defense, all of these mix-ups can be avoided by fuzzy guarding.

 Raising Hell – Spawn’s Raising Hell ability is a fast 14 frame low attack.
 The overhead in Spawn’s +, has a start-up of 21 frames, meaning the low will hit 7 frames earlier than the overhead.
-To fuzzy guard this, block low then quickly block high before the overhead connects.
+To fuzzy guard this, block low for 14 frames then quickly block high before the overhead connects.
 After blocking Spawn’s Raising Hell, he will usually Amplify the move to stay safe.
-If +, is blocked though, Spawn will be punishable at -12.
+If the overhead is blocked though, Spawn will be punishable at -12.

 Lethal Leetha Stance – The Lethal Leetha Stance allows Spawn to perform several different attacks.
 Usually, Spawn will cancel the stance into the Low Hell Chains, which is a low attack that has a slow start-up of 28 frames.
 This is much easier to fuzzy guard as the low will hit 7 frames later than the overhead.
-To fuzzy guard this, block high then quickly blocking low before the Low Hell Chains connect.
-This mix-up is the most common as Low Hell Chains is safe on block against many characters and does not cost meter as opposed to Spawn’s other mix-ups.
+To fuzzy guard this, block high for 21 frames then quickly blocking low before the Low Hell Chains connect.
+This mix-up is the most common of Spawn’s mix-ups because the Low Hell Chains is safe on block against many characters and does not cost meter unlike his other mix-ups.